 Field Description

-Pull-up for I/O ·
+Pull-up for I/O

-Number Displays the number Displays the number of pull-ups.
+Number Displays the numb ber of pull-ups.
 The corresponding hardware pins are:

 Pull-up Corresponding hardware pin

-1 P in 4 on Power connector
+1 Pin 4 on Power connector

-2 P in 7 on the Auxiliary I/O connector

-3 P in 6 on the Auxiliary I/O connector

-4 P in 3 on the Auxiliary I/O connector

-5 P in 2 on the Auxiliary I/O connector

-For complete pin-out information, refer to the AirLink LX60 Hardware User Guide.

-Value Disable - The p Enable - The pu The pull-up voltage is Note: You cannot er Standby mode.
-Note: During bootup, a disabled, and output c Enable - The pull-up is enabled.
-The pull-up voltage is based on V in .
+Field Description Value Controls the internal pull-up resistor on the I/O line.
+Options are: Disable - The pull-up is disabled.
+(Default) Enable - The pull-up is enabled.
+The pull-up voltage is based on V {in} .
 For details, refer to the Hardware User Guide.
-Note: You cannot enable the Pull-up for I/O if the I/O line is already being used for

-Number Displays the number of analog inputs.
-The corresponding hardware pins are:

-Number Displays the number or analog inputs.
-The corresponding hardware pins are.

-Analog Input Corresponding hardware pin

-1 Pin 4 on Power connector

-2 Pin 7 on the Auxiliary I/O connector

-3 Pin 6 on the Auxiliary I/O connector

-For complete pin-out information, refer to the AirLink LX60 Hardware User Guide.

-Coefficient calculate it from infordocumentation that of This value may be found in the user guide for the equipment you want to monitor, or you can calculate it from information in the user guide.
+Note: You cannot enable the Pull-up for I/O if the I/O line is already being used for Standby mode.
+Note: During bootup, the I/O settings remain in their default state: the internal pull-up resistor is disabled, and output current sink switch is open.
+After bootup, any custom I/O settings are applied.
+This may take approximately 30 seconds after the router is restarted or powered on.
+Analog Number Displays the number of analog inputs.
+The corresponding hardware pins are: Analog Input Corresponding hardware pin 1 Pin 4 on Power connector Coefficient This value may be found in the user guide for the equipment you want to monitor, or you can calculate it from information in the user guide.
 If this information is not available in the documentation that came with the equipment you want to monitor, contact the manufacturer.
-For an example of how to calculate the coefficient, see Transformed Analog on page 400.

-Offset The offset (difference) between 0 volts and the equivalent value for the desired unit of measurement

-Field Description Units The unit of measurement used in event reporting for the parameter being monitored by the analog input For example: degrees Celsius, degrees Fahrenheit, liters, mm, etc. Range Selects the range of voltage to be monitored on each analog input.
-For low input voltages, 0 - 5 V provides better accuracy.
-Options are: 0 - 5V (Default) 0 - 10V Relay Settings Relay Settings Number Displays the number of relay outputs.
+For an example of how to calculate the coefficient, see Transformed Analog on page 385.
+Offset The offset (difference) between 0 volts and the equivalent value for the desired unit of measurement Units The unit of measurement used in event reporting for the parameter being monitored by the analog input For example: degrees Celsius, degrees Fahrenheit, liters, mm, etc. Relay Settings Number Displays the number of relay outputs.
 The corresponding hardware pins are: Relay Output Corresponding hardware pin 1 Pin 4 on Power connector Initial Setting The initial setting for the current sink when the AirLink router is powered on Options are: ON OFF (default) Last Value (The value remains the same as it was before the AirLink router was powered down).
 When you change this field, the corresponding digital input value on this screen reflects the change after a screen refresh.